-10 Crazy Things Happening In Your Body Right Now
+10 Crazy Things Happening in Your Body Right Now

 Even before birth, baby’s tiny reproductive system has started prepping.
-Between 20 and 23 weeks, a boy has already started making sperm.
+Between 20 weeks and 23 weeks, a boy has already started making sperm.
 At that time, a girl’s ovaries and uterus are also fully formed, with a lifetime supply of eggs.

-Believe it or not, by week 20 of pregnancy, baby has developed taste buds, and she’s already learning to prefer the foods you eat.
+Believe it or not, by week 20 of pregnancy, baby has developed taste buds and is already learning to prefer the foods you eat.
 Some experts even believe you can shape baby’s palate by eating a wide variety of (healthy!) foods during your pregnancy.
 You’re probably already paying attention to what you’re eating, but here’s extra motivation to order a side of broccoli instead of French fries!

 Nope, this isn’t just a postpregnancy thing.
 Hormones trigger milk production pretty much right after you become pregnant, and by 20 weeks, baby’s first milk (a thin yellow liquid called colostrum) is already in there, Ross says.
 You may notice leaking during the third trimester—nothing that nursing pads can’t fix.

 As you near the midpoint of pregnancy, baby starts producing meconium, the black, tarry substance that they’ll expel soon after birth to fill their first dirty diaper.

 Around week 30, the irises are completely formed, meaning baby can see and might even react to light.
 And surprisingly, it’s not always completely dark in your womb.
 If you lie in the direct sunshine, you might notice baby move to try to shield their eyes.